Venafi/pyVenafi/venafi/docs/rst/getting_started/using_features.rst

         application_id='SomeOAuthApplication',
         scope="certificate:approve,delete,discover,manage,revoke;configuration:delete,manage"
     )
-    # Access the features by providing the authenticated sessions to the Features class.
     features = Features(api)

 Config and Identity Objects
 '''''''''''''''''''''''''''

 All users and groups in TPP are Identity objects in the product.
-All other objects are Config objects.
+Most all other objects are Config objects.
 The ``Features`` layer of the product uses object distinguished names (DNs), GUIDs, and other object identifiers to perform a function against an object.

 When creating objects and identities the Config and Identity objects are returned, respectively.

-Getter methods are available to get a Config or Identity object.
+An Identity or Config Object can be acquired with a DN or GUID of that object using `features.objects.get(...)`.

 :Config Object:
     + ``absolute_guid``: GUID identifier of the object and its ancestral GUIDs until the root GUID (\\VED).